 Today we have a guest post from Distinguished University Professor and social theorist George Ritzer.
 This text is only part of the talk Dr. Ritzer will deliver in Las Vegas on Friday, August 19thas part of the Consumer Society Research Network conference [program].
 Ritzer’s work on the technologies of consumption is in full force in this essay.
 The technologies of consumption in the form of ever more spectacular “cathedrals” of consumption are coming to look more and more like “dinosaurs.”
 This essay to provides an important backdrop of the current economic situation in Las Vegas, one in which Ritzer argues mirrors larger trends in consumerism and globalization.

 There is, at least from my point of view, no better place to discuss the crisis and contradictions in consumption in the US, especially in its cathedrals of consumption, than in Las Vegas, the city devoted to, and built on, consumption and defined globally by its iconic cathedrals of consumption; the major casino-hotels on the Strip.
 It is here that we witnessed what was arguably the greatest consumer-driven expansion in the US in the run up to the Great Recession and, as a result of the latter, perhaps the greatest economic setbacks.
 Unemployment in Las Vegas rose as high as 15% and is still over 12%.
+That was due to online game such as fluffy favourites slots, many people turn to play at home than going out in land-based casino.
 New construction is virtually non-existent.
 The foreclosure rate, while slightly down from 2009, remains the highest, and by a wide margin, of all the metropolitan areas in the US.
 Gaming revenue dropped by $2 billion at the depth of the recession and is still down about $1.5 billion from the peak.
 The largest casino hotel conglomerates- MGM and Caesars- continue to report huge losses largely because of debt incurred during the Great Recession.
+Upon reviewing hows the world of land-base casino stands nowadays, it was devastated I can merely say that the heat is on slot this very day and becoming more phenomenal.
 Mirroring the global economic shift to the Far East, Las Vegas is no longer the gambling capital of the world and has been surpassed by both Macau and Singapore.

 Of course, the cathedrals of consumption would not be in crisis was it not for the broader problems facing consumption and the economy more generally.
 Most of the leading cathedrals of consumption on the Vegas Strip were constructed in the boom decades running up to the onset of the Great Recession in 2007 and they were built, and expansions and other cathedrals of consumption planned, in the expectation that the boom would continue.
 The recession hit the Strip, as well as Las Vegas more generally, like a sledgehammer and both have yet to recover.
 The gaming conglomerates that dominate the Strip (MGM, Sands), as well as gambling globally, were also hit hard, although they have largely recovered, at least as far a share price is concerned.